ReScience/ReScience-submission/article/Metzner-2017.md

 The model was implemented solely from the paper description, since the original code is not publicly available.
 The model is a simple model consisting of two neural populations (excitatory and inhibitory cells).
 Individual cells are modeled as theta neurons (for a detailed discussion of this neuron model see [@Boergers2003]).
+The neuron is described a single parameter $\theta$, which can be regarded as the membrane voltage, subject to the following dynamics
+$\frac{d \theta}{dt}=1-\cos \theta + (b+S+N(t))\cdot(1+ \cos \theta)$.

 Each population connects to itself and to the other with an all-to-all connectivity.
 Both populations also have two sources of input, the oscillatory drive input and a background noise input.
 The drive input periodically sends spikes to both populations with a given frequency, whereas the background noise input sends noise spikes at times drawn from a Poisson distribution.
-Table @tbl:summary summarizes the network model whereas Table @tbl:description describes the equations underlying the different parts of the model.
-Tables
+Table @tbl:summary summarizes the network model.
-@tbl:modparameters and @tbl:simparameters list the parameters of the model and the simulations, their definitions and values, respectively.
+Tables @tbl:modparameters and @tbl:simparameters list the parameters of the model and the simulations, their definitions and values, respectively.

 The model was implemented using Python 2.7.9 using numpy 1.9.3.
 Visualisation of results was also done in Python using the matplotlib module (matplotlib 1.4.3).
 Furthermore, since the model is computationally very inexpensive, we did not aim to provide the most efficient implementation but rather an implementation that is clear, and easy to understand and use.

+All differential equations are solved using a simple forward Euler scheme.
+As in the original article a single simulation simulatesa 500ms trial and the time step is chosen such that this results in 2^13 = 8192 data points.
+However, the main results are unaffected by a smaller time step.

 Table: Model summary {#tbl:summary}